AyushGupta2114/Resturant-Bill-Management/README.md

 3.Jai Adiya         RA2011026010035

 Short Note:-
-We Will be using Graphic User Interfaece(GUI) with help of Tkinter
+We Will be using Graphic User Interfaece(GUI) with help of Tkinter Library